 Cockatiel Baby Eyes

 When baby cockatiels first hatch, their eyes are closed and remain closed for about eight to ten days.
 The skin over their sealed eyes is transparent enough to see whether their eyes are red or dark brown.
 Eye color is the first clue as to what color the baby cockatiel will be when its feathers grow in.

 In some cases, color is a sex-linked mutation, and in others, it is a recessive mutation.
 I'll save all that for another article, but basically, red eyes mean the bird will cost a little more to buy because they are rarer.
 Cockatiels with red eyes may be one of the following:

 Getting Their Feathers

-By the time baby cockatiels are two weeks old, they've lost most or all of their down and have started to grow feathers on their wings, down their back and sprout crest feathers on top of their heads.
-By three weeks, they are almost fully feathered but a little mangy looking, and by four weeks they almost look like an adult bird.
+By the time baby cockatiels are two weeks old, they've lost most or all of their down and have started to grow feathers on their wings and back, along with sprouting crest feathers on top of their heads.
+By three weeks, they are almost fully feathered but a little mangy looking; by four weeks, they almost look like an adult bird.

 Young Cockatiels as Pets

 Cockatiels are an ideal choice for a first-time bird owner.
 They are a smaller bird with a big personality.
 Males are more vocal and often learn to whistle and talk, but either sex bonds affectionately to their owner as a loving companion.
 Finding a baby cockatiel who is just weaned is the ideal scenario as they adjust quickly to new surroundings.

 Hand-Fed Baby Cockatiels